 Problems that can be caused by peeling paint

-Not only is the chipping colour unslightly, but those open wounds in the wall can aid in the unslightly production of mildew and bacteria.
+Not only is the chipping colour unsightly, but those open wounds in the wall can aid in the unsightly production of mildew and bacteria.
 It isn't overly complicated to repair peeling paint, but extra caution should be taken in cases of older homes where lead paint could have been used.
 If your home was built before 1979, please consult a professional before moving forward with at home repairs.